 Designed and Built Things

-Starting out wasn't easy but it was fun!
-I did a ton of contract work for big companies, explored the boundaries of design/coding/culture, and even launched a couple of startups.
+Starting wasn't easy, but it was fun!
+I did a ton of contract work for big companies, explored design/coding/culture boundaries, and even launched a couple of startups.

-IGT showed me how platforms can look a lot like consumer experiences
+IGT showed me how platforms could look a lot like consumer experiences

 illstatic.com taught me that I could Design and Code

-Wells Fargo introduced me to the finer details for complex email projects
+Wells Fargo introduced me to the finer details of complex email projects.

-Toyota & Scion kicked off my career by allow me to collaborate with some of the best engineers, art directors, and biz dev folks around
+Toyota & Scion kicked off my career by allowing me to collaborate with some of the best engineers, art directors, and biz dev folks.

 2019 - 2020